Independent Contractor Issues

 Although most real estate salespeople work as independent contractors, affiliated with a brokerage, there are many others in this business—managers, receptionists, assistants—who are considered employees under federal and state employment laws.
 Whether you’re a broker who hires management and support staff or a salesperson with one or more assistants, you need to know how employment laws governing wages, overtime, and record-keeping pertain to you.

 Many of these laws aren’t new, but the recent issuance of new regulations defining exempt and non-exempt employees makes this a good time to review key provisions of federal labor law.
+In 2014m there was a landmark Independent Contractor case in Massachusetts that helped define the things a broker can / cannot require of the salesperson.

 Are your sales agents ‘independent contractors’?